 The development of new ideas and technologies are the heart of Eastern Idaho.
 Information Technology touches every aspect of our life from development of new software and hardware, data processing, internet applications, supercomputing, data centers and cybersecurity.

 Eastern Idaho’s growth in IT applications and cybersecurity has positioned the region as a top leader.
 With five federal programs across our region, Eastern Idaho has become a hotspot for cutting-edge research and top notch leadership and talent.
 For example, Idaho National Laboratory has invested in the Cybercore Integration Center to enable partnerships across federal agencies, private industry, and university partners to secure control systems from cyber threats.
 The Cybercore Integration Center brings together technical expertise and collaborative partnerships to focus on scalable and sustainable control systems.
 Cyber security solutions that protect the U.S grid, critical infrastructure, and military systems.

-Also, Eastern Idaho is home to INL’s powerful new supercomputer – Sawtooth - named after one of our beautiful mountain ranges.
+Also, Eastern Idaho is home to INL’s powerful new supercomputer – Sawtooth - named after one of Eastern Idaho's beautiful mountain ranges.
 This $19.2 million system ranked #37 in the 2019 Top 500 for fastest supercomputers in the world.
 The Sawtooth Supercomputer can compute complex mathematical calculations and perform advanced modeling and simulations to shorten the time to test, demonstrate, and assess performance of new nuclear technologies.

 In addition, Eastern Idaho is home to the Federal Bureau of Investigation’s new Data Center.
 The $100 million data center, known as Grey Wolf, will optimize infrastructure, information and services.
 With the consolidation of data centers across the U.S., the FBI will operate three data centers across the U.S. – Pocatello, Idaho; Clarksburg, West Virginia and Sterling Virginia.
 The FBI has called Pocatello home since 1984.
 The new addition now totals over 140,000 square feet of space.
 Approximately 100,000 square feet make up the data center while the remaining 40,000 square feet will be used for new office space.
 The structure will allow data to be securely collected, stored, and analyzed.